 Greek Terracotta Woman of Fashion

 Terracotta statuettes depicting ancient Greek women in fine dress became especially popular during the Hellenistic period.
-Workshops at Tanagra in Boeotia, and at Rhodes, and Alexandria produced a great many finely modeled and painted examples of fashionable women.
+Workshops at Tanagra in Boeotia, at Rhodes, Alexandria, and Apulia produced a great many finely modeled and painted examples of fashionable women.

 cf.: R. Cassano, Principi imperatori vescovi: Duemila anni di storia a Canosa, (Venice: Marsilio, 1992), p.
 317.

 Formerly in the collection of Dr. Anton Pestalozzi (1915 - 2007), Zurich, Switzerland; acquired from M. Simotti Rocchi, Rome, ca. 1980.